open-xchange/appsuite-middleware/documentation/login_and_sessions/saml_2.0_sso/01_operator_guide.md

 When multiple *SAML backends* are installed, it may be required to have individual configuration.
 Please refer to the specific *SAML backend* documentation if it supplies own configuration or relies upon `/opt/open-xchange/etc/saml.properties`.

-Have a look at the properties in `/opt/open-xchange/etc/sessiond.properties`.
-Its noteworthy that every refresh (e.g. closing the App Suite browser tab and opening it again at a later point) will create a new user session.
-So the lifetime of App Suite sessions should be short while a user should be able to acquire quite some sessions in parallel.

 The path of the final login redirect that ends up in the web UI along with a valid session must be configured via `/opt/open-xchange/etc/server.properties`.
 If you haven't already (because of other requirements), set [com.openexchange.UIWebPath](/components/middleware/config{{ site.baseurl }}/index.html#com.openexchange.UIWebPath) to `/appsuite/`.
-App Suite is the only officially supported frontend for SAML authentication.

-Note that session fail-over is currently not possible, because the central session storage only works with autologin enabled.

 SAML sessions will not contain the users password.
 Thus it cannot be used to encrypt/decrypt secrets for external services (e.g. OAuth token).
 Configure `/opt/open-xchange/etc/secret.properties` to support other encryption/decryption mechanisms (e.g. "\<list\>").

 The same problem exists for the primary mail account.
-Therefore the IMAP accounts must be accessible with a global master password.
+Therefore the IMAP accounts must be accessible with a global master password or OAuth tokens.
 You need to configure this in `/opt/open-xchange/etc/mail.properties`

+### Autologin

+By default every page refresh (e.g. closing the App Suite browser tab and opening it again at a later point) will create a new user session.
+So the lifetime of App Suite sessions should be short while a user should be able to acquire quite some sessions in parallel.
+To let App Suite reuse existing web sessions without inititating an IdP roundtrip, consider to enable the `com.openexchange.saml.enableAutoLogin` property.
+It will create an addtional cookie with browser session lifetime that enables to re-enter an existing App Suite session.
+This works independently from the usual App Suite autologin behavior, which is not considered in SAML scenarios.

+Furthermore it is possible to re-enter an existing App Suite session when returning from an IdP login roundtrip, if the according IdP session also was still active.
+This is realized by relating the `SessionIndex` attribute of the SAML assertion to the App Suite session that was created as a result of it.
+The `SessionIndex` attribute is stored within App Suite sessions and can be used to look-up and re-use an existing session created with the same `SessionIndex` value before.
+The mechanism relies on the HTTP sticky session, i.e. an App Suite session can only be re-used if the IdP-to-SP redirect ends up on the same middleware node where an according session has been created before.
+The config setting to enable this behavior is `com.openexchange.saml.enableSessionIndexAutoLogin`.

 ## Frontend Configuration